-- · The ProLink III installation media - The ProLink III installation kit for your connection type: - Converter: RS-232 to RS-485, or RS-232 to Bell 202 - Cables and connectors: Serial port or USB port - USB A-type to A-type cable or USB converter: Service port connection
+- The ProLink III installation media - The ProLink III installation kit for your connection type: - Cables and connectors: Ethernet or USB port

 To obtain ProLink III and the appropriate installation kit, contact customer support.

 ProLink III documentation

 Most of the instructions in this manual assume that you are already familiar with ProLink III or that you have a general familiarity with Windows programs.
 If you need more information than this manual provides, see the ProLink III with ProcessViz Software User Manual.